Accidents in the warehouse environment are frightening and stressful. They can severely injure employees and cost a company time and money.

-Working in a warehouse presents several health risks as many warehousing positions involve completing dangerous tasks all day, every day.
-While poor warehouse safety measures are the main cause of injuries, workers behaving inappropriately, trying to work too quickly, or disobeying safety protocol also put themselves and others in danger.
+Working in a warehouse presents several health risks, as many warehousing positions involve completing dangerous tasks daily.
+While poor warehouse safety measures are the main cause of injuries, workers misbehaving, trying to work too quickly, or disobeying safety protocol also put themselves and others in danger.

 The following injuries can significantly vary in severity.
 Whether it’s a bruise or a life-altering injury, it can be avoided with proper warehouse safety procedures.

-- Forklift and vehicle accidents are common causes of fatalities and serious injury amongst warehouse personnel.
+- Forklift and vehicle accidents are common causes of fatalities and severe injury among warehouse personnel.
 Without proper handling, forklifts can easily overturn or run over workers.